The Gunny Sack

 Supplies Needed

-For supplies, you’ll need wooden skewers to put the candy on as well as a few other things to make it easier.
+For supplies, you’ll need wooden skewers to put the candy on and a few other things to make it easier.

 • Wooden Skewers: There are so many options for skewers, but the most important thing is that they are long enough and strong enough to hold all the candy you want to add.